dansmyers/IntroToCS/README.md

 3. The **CMS120L lab meetings**.
 Each lab consists of practice programs or activities to reinforce the topics we're covering that week.
 Six of the labs also incorporate hypothesis-based data collection that allows this course to account for the RFLA Science requirement.
 The labs will be graded on **completion** and I'll be there with you during each session to help you and check your work-in-progress.

 4. Written midterm and final exams.
 The midterm will be given in-class on the day specified on the calendar and the final will be given at the time scheduled by the college.
 The final is not cumulative, but unavoidably builds upon the techniques that we cover in the first part of the class.
 The focus of both exams will be **reading and understanding program code**.

+5. **Challenge projects**.
+These are more expansive projects that will allow you to stretch a little bit beyond the regular assignments.

 ### Satisfactory Credit